borisdj/EFCore.BulkExtensions/README.md

 |-----------------|------------|----------------|------------------|
 |**Together**     |  70.70 s   | 5.88 s         | 56.84 s          |

-TestTable has 6 column(Guid, string, string, int, decimal?, DateTime), all were inserted and 2 of them(string, DateTime) were updated.
+TestTable has 6 column(Guid, string, string, int, decimal?, DateTime).
+All were inserted and 2 of them (string, DateTime) were updated.